I.N.T.R.O.

 Recipes in literally any category you could possibly think of!
 (Also check out my site's recipe page!)

 "Visit" Port Orchard, pop.
-10,000, the seat of Kitsap County!
-(We live 6 miles outside the city limits -- in the "wilderness".)
+15,000, the seat of Kitsap County!
+(We live 6 miles outside the city limits -- in the "wilderness".
+Not really -- but being from Chicago, sometimes it feels like it!)

 Intro